earlgrey0103/articles/to_do_list/method-chaining-examples-in-python.md

 After uppercase then capitalize: The      quick   brown         fox After delspace: TheQUIckbrOWnfOx
 So, to sum up, we can see that method chaining has its uses, though overdoing it is probably not a good idea.

+Method chaining, also known as named parameter idiom, is a common syntax for invoking multiple method calls in object-oriented programming languages.
+Each method returns an object, allowing the calls to be chained together in a single statement without requiring variables to store the intermediate results.[1]
+Local variable declarations are syntactic sugar because of the difficulty humans have with deeply nested method calls.[2][3]
+A method chain is also known as a train wreck due to the increase in the number of methods that come one after another in the same line that occurs as more methods are chained together[4] even though line breaks are often added between methods.

+A similar syntax is method cascading, where after the method call the expression evaluates to the current object, not the return value of the method.
+Cascading can be implemented using method chaining by having the method return the current object itself.
+Cascading is a key technique in fluent interfaces, and since chaining is widely implemented in object-oriented languages while cascading isn't, this form of "cascading-by-chaining by returning this" is often referred to simply as "chaining".
+Both chaining and cascading come from the Smalltalk language.